Learn how to support compliance through faster literature screening and management.

 Raw | When importing reference information from a database, Vault maps the complete author reference to this field. |

-When importing literature reference information from a database, Vault generates a Vancouver Citation for articles that have Journal as their type of reference.
-The citation is mapped to this section.
+When importing literature reference information from a database, Vault generates a Vancouver Citation for articles that have Journal as their Reference Type, then maps the citation to this section.

 Use this section to record the article’s abstract.